updated October 16, 2020

 1. Additional considerations may be needed to accommodate students with special needs including underlying health conditions such as asthma, respiratory illness, etc.

 ■ TBD as we are notified of students or staff with needs

 2. Mental Health

-- Resources Support services for students and families, including educational materials on loss and grief, available to staff and students are listed in the document found in the hyperlink below https://swd.lcms.org/wp-content/uploads/2020/04/4.3.20-Mental-Health-and-Wellness.pdf
+- Resources Support services for students and families, including educational materials on loss and grief, are available to staff and students can be found at https://swd.lcms.org/wp-content/uploads/2020/04/4.3.20-Mental-Health-and-Wellness.pdf

 - Families and staff should contact the principal, the pastors, or a teacher if they are feeling overwhelmed and in need of care and support